With your SAT test day nearing, it is obvious for you do get nervous. However, that doesn’t mean you aren’t prepared or would score less.

 A watch and some snacks

-Taking a snack for your break is also just another optional thing like the watch, hence paired alongside it.
+Taking a snack for your break is also just another optional thing like the watch, hence the pairing.

 Test your calculator